Rise Up America, Rise Up!

 We may argue that the United States has given so much in overseas aid, but it really assumes the role of a deceiving world philanthropist by first exploiting other countries through unjust trade and illegal wars, thereafter donating a tiny proportion of its ill-gotten gains to help alleviate the suffering that it also caused.
 And that aid represents utter hypocrisy when billions of dollars are given to help poor or distressed foreign countries, while millions of citizens within the United States are sadly ignored by their government.
 Why has America recently given a billion dollars of aid to Ukraine in Eastern Europe, for example, while it abandons the poor and marginalised people of its own in Detroit?
-The only possible answer is that the federal government primarily serves the nation’s strategic self-interests and opportunities for profit, which is the game of commercialisation that has gradually fused with the old idea of the American Dream until both are now virtually synonymous.
+As any activist knows, it is because the federal government primarily serves its strategic self-interest and opportunities for profit, which is the game of commercialisation that has gradually fused with the old idea of the American Dream until both are now virtually synonymous.

 Unless America radically changes its ways it is about to go down a dark and dangerous alley for some time to come, one in which riots, violence and all kinds of social upheaval could increasingly take place.
 Such is the by-product of continuing to follow an individualistic and divisive idea of progress, as evidenced in all the neuroses, hatred and crime that has long been rampant across the nation.
 The political process in the United States has become so corrupt and profit-oriented, together with a national debt that is clearly unpayable, that a prolonged period of financial turmoil will undoubtedly worsen in the years ahead.
 And the prospects are dire for a nation that still trains its citizens to believe in, with pride, their right to achieve an extravagant level of personal wealth and material comfort, no matter what the cost in terms of environmental ruin and the exploitation of poorer countries.
 Now that the prospect of indefinitely sustaining the American way of life has become a palpable absurdity, many citizens across the nation are beginning to question with a sense of deep foreboding: ‘where is the hope that our leaders vainly promised, and what is the fate that will soon befall us?’

-There is no doubt that the people of goodwill throughout the United States must rise up in unison together, and peacefully stand in opposition to the government’s policies as it profits from wars and defends corporate interests, instead of helping ordinary people in their time of greatest need.
+There is no question that the people of goodwill throughout America must rise up in unison together, and peaceably resist against the government’s polices as it profits from wars and defends corporate interests, instead of helping ordinary people in their approaching time of greatest need.
 Who is going to help Detroit now that it is bankrupt, for example – will it be the Pentagon or the CIA, who usurp so much of the nation’s income and resources?
 America has become like a dysfunctional family in which, by analogy, the children are being abused and neglected until they are eventually forced to leave home and look after themselves.
 In a similar way, the government in Washington is like the parent who is failing to look after all her children – namely the fifty states, many of whom like Detroit may soon fall into crisis as the economy melts.
 Is it not inevitable that many of these states will ultimately abandon Washington completely?
-For it is the people of Detroit who made Detroit, the people of New Orleans who made New Orleans, and not Washington.
+Because it is the people of Detroit who made Detroit, the people of New Orleans who made New Orleans, and not Washington.

 The real heroes of America